 Q. My company offers health insurance coverage for the whole family, and fully covers the portion of the premium to cover me.
 But they don’t pay any of the premium to add dependents to the plan; if I want to add my kids, I have to pay the full cost of their premium.
 Can I buy individual policies for my children instead?
 Will they qualify for subsidies?

-In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.83% of the employee’s household income in 2021.
-Most large employers use a “safe harbor” calculation of no more than 9.83% of the employee’s wages or the federal poverty level, since employers don’t generally have access to household income data for their workers.
+In order to be in compliance with the employer mandate, the coverage that employers offer to their full-time employees for employee-only coverage can’t cost an employee more than 9.12% of the employee’s household income in 2023.
+But there’s no affordability requirement for the coverage they offer to employees’ dependents.

-The good news for some families in this predicament is that Medicaid and Children’s Health Insurance Program (CHIP) eligibility thresholds are quite generous in some states.
+In addition, Medicaid and Children’s Health Insurance Program (CHIP) eligibility thresholds are quite generous in some states.
 If your kids are eligible for Medicaid or CHIP, you may be able to enroll them even if they have access to coverage from your employer (eligibility guidelines vary by state).
 If they’re eligible for Medicaid or CHIP, they won’t be eligible for subsidies in the exchange — nothing has changed about that.